ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_incrementalEncoder/uz_incrementalEncoder.rst

 QuadratureFactor
   Specifies the number of edges based on the number of increments per turn.
 For regular incremental encoders with A and B-lane, this factor is four (4).

+.. note:: The IP-Core has a bug that results in an error of factor 2 on the speed calculation if ``Timer_FPGA_ms`` is supplied with the same value as done in Simulink.
+The bug is handled in the software driver by just writing ``Timer_FPGA_ms/2`` to the IP-Core register, no user action is required.
+That is, the correct speed is read-out by the driver.

 Hardware filter of rotational speed
 ===================================